 The axis normal to the measurement plane and the location of that plane on the axis.
+For gasphase flow measurers, PyroSim will use the selected plane to determine the required flow quantity.

 Bounds

 The coordinates of the area normal to the axis.